More case studies with ACB® beams

-ACB® beams as a light structural solution for the rehabilitation of the Air Vergiate Flying School in Italy
+ACB® beams as a light structural solution for the renovation of the Air Vergiate Flying School in Italy

 The historical building had a pitched roof supported by a metal reticulated Polonceau truss.
-The approximately 5.8 m height to the underside of the beam allowed the available area to be doubled with the creation of a mezzanine at a height of about 3.50 m.
-The need to find a structurally light solution for the new storey was obvious in order not to burden with excessive loads the original masonry columns, some of which had deteriorated because of humidity.
+The approximately 5.8 m height to the underside of the beam allowed the available area to be doubled with the creation of a mezzanine at a height of about 3.5 m.
+The need to find a structurally light solution for the new storey was obvious in order not to burden the original masonry columns with excessive loads, some of which had deteriorated because of humidity.
 It was therefore decided to use two intrinsically light materials: steel and wood.

-The cellular beams, characterized by both material and visual lightness, were made from hot rolled steel sections (IPE 400) transformed in the workshop through special processing: a double continuous sinusoidal cut along the entire web with welding in-line of the two T-shaped elements obtained -, allowed the section height to be increased by 50% (614 mm) and to create large circular openings in the beams' webs at 80% of the final height of the beam.
-Finished with a treatment of aluminium-coloured paint, the light, 13 m long cellular beams reproduce on an enlarged scale the structure of the wings of airplanes.
+The cellular beams, characterised by both material and visual lightness, were made from hot rolled steel sections (IPE 400) transformed in the workshop through special processing: a double continuous sinusoidal cut along the entire web with welding in-line of the two T-shaped elements obtained allowed the section height to be increased by 50% (614 mm) and the creation of large circular openings in the beams' webs at 80% of the final height of the beam.
+Finished with a treatment of aluminium-coloured paint, the light, 13 m long cellular beams reproduce the structure of the wings of airplanes on an enlarged scale.

 The building of the flying school also has a bar and a multipurpose room available to the community which opens onto the park of the ex-seaplane base, a nature-oriented area that is rich in history.